Writing, speaking, and translating the future

-Since I have none of the data I recommended reviewing before you do a customer journe,y I’ll jump right in to the mapping of the data and customer journey.
-I’ll walk through the process on the customer journey for both the service providers and the customers and show how each of the main ingredients is affected by localization.
+Since I have none of the data I recommended reviewing before you do a customer journey,y I’ll jump right into the mapping of the data and customer journey.
+I’ll walk through the process of the customer journey for both the service providers and the customers and show how each of the main ingredients is affected by localization.

 Service Provider

-The service provider list on the site because it is a low-cost and medium effort way to find viable customers.
+The service provider is listed on the site because it is a low-cost and medium-effort way to find viable customers.

 Listing: The listing for the service provider is their advertisement.
 This is usually bolstered with ratings and customer testimonials.